Cmarin93/Phrase-Hunter/README.md

+Phrase-Hunter is a game similar to Hangman: https://en.wikipedia.org/wiki/Hangman_(game)

+## Commands:
-Phrase-Hunter is a game similar to Hangman: https://en.wikipedia.org/wiki/Hangman_(game) You may enter "quit" as a guess in order to quit the program.
+>You may enter "quit" as a guess in order to quit the program.